IvanDeus/telebot1x/README.md

 5. Establish a webhook, ensuring it uses HTTPS, and point it to the following URL: https://your-server/telebot-hook1x.
 All information regarding webhooks can be found here: https://core.telegram.org/bots/webhooks
 6. You are now ready to start chatting with your bot.

-You can interact with the bot using the following available commands: /start, /help, /guide, /sub, /unsub and /stat24 (exclusive to admin users).
+You can interact with the bot using the following available commands: /start, /help, /guide, /sub, /unsub and /stat24, /forward, /end (last three are exclusive to admin users).